Tofu

 Key Techniques

-- Baking (slow cooking for texture variation)
+- Baking for lower-fat preparation

 Classic Dishes